-- \If students have questions, it is best for you to have them write them down so you have time to look them up on a medically accurate website such as cdc.gov and give yourself a chance to prepare an answer appropriate for the age group you are teaching. - \This lesson plan requires that you talk about methods of sexual transmission.
-These are defined and should be relayed to students as follows: - Vaginal sex is the insertion of a penis into a vagina. - Anal sex is the insertion of a penis into someone else's rectum. - Oral sex is someone's mouth on someone else's genitals or anus.
+If students have questions, it is best for you to have them write them down so you have time to look them up on a medically accurate website such as cdc.gov and give yourself a chance to prepare an answer appropriate for the age group you are teaching.

+This lesson plan requires that you talk about methods of sexual transmission.
+These are defined and should be relayed to students as follows:

+- Vaginal sex is the insertion of a penis into a vagina. - Anal sex is the insertion of a penis into a rectum. - Oral sex is a mouth on the genitals or anus.

-Activity - HIV/STI Jeopardy Review or In-Class Review
+HIV/STI Jeopardy Review or In-Class Review

-Objective: Students will analyze the causes, modes of transmission, signs, symptoms, treatment, and prevention of STIs.
+Students will analyze the causes, modes of transmission, signs, symptoms, treatment, and prevention of STIs.
 Students will also determine risk factors that could cause a possible exposure to STIs.
 Students will also identify appropriate community agencies providing resources for treatment, information and support.